noFrontendSolutions/build-react-app-ssr/README.md

 npm run dev-server
 ```

-Starts the backend server in watch-mode on **localhost:3050** (targeting **src/backend/server.ts** and using nodemon-webpack-plugin).
+Starts the backend server in watch-mode on **localhost:8081** (targeting **src/backend/server.ts** and using nodemon-webpack-plugin).
 The compilation runs independent from the frontend, but a simultaneous use of both modes is possible by running the processes in seperate terminals.

 ```bash
 npm run dev-ssr
 ```

-This mode should only be used if you intend to build an application, which ought to inject intital data into the app before it gets send to the client.
-As opposed to fetching the initial data from the client side.\
+This mode should be used if your app ought to inject intital data into the app before it gets send to the client (as opposed to fetching the initial data from the client side).\
-Both frontend and backend (**src/ssr/client/index.tsx** and **src/ssr/server/server.tsx**) are compiled within the same compilation cycle, one with target **web**, one with target **node**.
+Both frontend and backend (**src/ssr/client/index.tsx** and **src/ssr/server/server.tsx**) are compiled simultaneously, one with target **web**, one with target **node**.
 Both entry points are being watched and getting almost instantly recompiled on save once edited.\
-The command also opens the browser, running on **localhost:8000**.
+The command also opens the browser on **localhost:8082**.
 When clicking on refresh, the server (**src/ssr/server/server.tsx**) serves the edited frontend bundle, which includes the changes you've just made, plus the initial data that might have been fed into it.

 ### Build Scripts: